brisa-build/brisa/docs/03-components-details/04-forms.md

 > [!CAUTION]
 >
 > Controlled forms introduce additional complexity and more client-side JavaScript code.
 Developers should carefully weigh these factors when choosing between controlled and uncontrolled forms.
 The Brisa team recommends using controlled forms primarily when providing instant feedback to users for each modification during form interactions.
 Otherwise, it is advisable to opt for uncontrolled forms with a server component.

-TODO: implement server events and verify that all in these docs is correct